OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Even if one of the above cases is true, it doesn't mean that the application actually sends HTTP traffic.
 It's possible that an exception is configured, but only HTTPS traffic is used in practice.

-Identify all API/web service requests in the source code and ensure that no plain HTTP URLs are used.
+First, you should identify all network requests in the source code and ensure that no plain HTTP URLs are used.
 Make sure that sensitive information is sent over secure channels by using [`HttpsURLConnection`](https://developer.android.com/reference/javax/net/ssl/HttpsURLConnection.html "HttpsURLConnection") or [`SSLSocket`](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html "SSLSocket") (for socket-level communication using TLS).

 Be aware that `SSLSocket` **doesn't** verify the hostname.
 Use `getDefaultHostnameVerifier` to verify the hostname.
 The Android developer documentation includes a [code example](https://developer.android.com/training/articles/security-ssl.html#WarningsSslSocket "Warnings About Using SSLSocket Directly").